 2. Plan for growth

 As your business grows, you’ll likely need to hire additional employees and purchase new equipment and office space.
 Make sure you have a strategy in place for how you’ll pay for these expenses.
+Also, consider expenses related to marketing planning and the cost of building marketing strategies.
 Anticipating future costs and planning will help ensure that your business doesn’t fall into financial trouble down the road.
 Just as importantly, it also helps prevent cash flow issues from slowing your company’s growth.
 This is where effective financial management comes in—without it, unexpected costs can sneak up on you quickly and slow progress along with them.

 For example, poor cash flow management can leave businesses waiting for vendor payments or delayed customer payments instead of spending money on essential expenses like payroll or supplies.